 - Cost estimator

 - Construction project manager

 - Supply chain manager

-The U.S. Bureau of Labor Statistics (BLS) reported that cost estimators were expected to see a 9% growth from 2014-2024, which is faster than average.
-These professionals earned a median yearly wage of $60,390 in May 2015.
-Construction management jobs were predicted to grow 5% from 2014-2024, which is as fast as average.
-These types of managers took in a median annual salary of $87,400 in May 2015.
-Quality control inspection careers, on the other hand, were projected to not increase at all from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that cost estimators were expected to see a 9% growth from 2018-2028, which is faster than average.
+These professionals earned a median yearly wage of $64,040 in May 2018.
+Construction management jobs were predicted to grow 10% from 2018-2028, which is as fast as average.
+These types of managers took in a median annual salary of $93,370 in May 2018.
+Quality control inspection careers, on the other hand, were projected to decline by 18% from 2018-2028.

 Continuing Education and Certification Options

 Master's degree programs in project management are offered online and on campus by many universities.
 This specialized degree program offers in-depth study in a variety of management areas, such as budgets, laws, and risk management, for students interested in pursuing high-level leadership roles.
 There are also project management graduate certificate programs available, many of which offer credits that are transferrable to master's degree programs.

 The Project Management Institute offers certification opportunities and credentials to professionals working in the management field (www.pmi.org).
 Some available designations include Certified Associate in Project Management (CAPM), PMI Scheduling Professional (PMI-SP), PMI Risk Management Professional (PMI-RMP), Project Management Professional (PMP), and Program Management Professional (PgMP).
 Each designation has different eligibility requirements, but usually requires the completion of a postsecondary degree, an examination, and several hundred hours of management experience.

 As there are no associate's degrees in project management, a bachelor's degree in this field is the most common form of education.
 Graduates can obtain a master's degree and professional certification to increase their career opportunities and potential for higher level management positions.